 8. If a right or obligation in this Agreement duplicates one under the WTO Agreement, the Parties agree that a measure adopted by a Party in conformity with a waiver decision granted by the WTO pursuant to Article IX of the WTO Agreement is deemed to be also in conformity with the present Agreement.
-Such conforming measure of either Party may not give rise to a claim by an investor of one Party against the other under Section C (Settlement of Disputes between an Investor and the Host Party) of this Agreement.
+Such conforming measure of either Party may not give rise to a claim by an investor of one Party against the other under Section C of this Agreement.

-Article 19 Denial of Benefits
+Denial of Benefits